esplorio/slack-countdown/README.md

         <img src="https://www.herokucdn.com/deploy/button.png" alt="Deploy">
     </a>

-3. When prompted by Heroku, paste the unique URL into the 'SLACK_URL' field and deploy the app.
+3. When prompted by Heroku, paste the unique URL into the `SLACK_URL` field under `Config variables` and deploy the app.

 4. After deployment, click on "manage apps".
 You should also get a message to your Slack channel to confirm connection.